 Abel Tasman National Park, with its sculptured granite coastline and tranquil estuaries, is one of the premier sea kayaking destinations in the world.

 We begin flying by helicopter from our base across into the wide expanses of Kahurangi National Park, landing at Lake Silvester or Mt Benson to view the dramatic heart of Kahurangi, depending on weather conditions.
-Both locations are adjacent and near the centre of the park at around 5 – 6000ft.
-We then fly on 10 minutes to Boulder Lake, where after being dropped on a mountain ridge we’ll walk back for about an hour on a rough trail to to the Lake, where the helicopter will wait beside a delightful small and remote mountain hut.
+Both locations are adjacent and near the centre of the Park at around 5 – 6000ft.
+We then fly on 10 minutes to Boulder Lake, where after being dropped on a mountain ridge we walk back for about an hour on a rough trail to the Lake.
+Here the helicopter will wait beside a delightful small and remote mountain hut.

-Following the Boulder Lake experience, we fly 20 minutes down to Awaroa on the Abel Tasman coast and catch a water taxi to Bark Bay, kayaking along the superb Abel Tasman coast for about two hours to Anchorage Bay.
+Following the Boulder Lake experience, we fly 20 minutes down to Awaroa on the Abel Tasman coast and catch a water taxi to Bark Bay.
+From here we kayak along the superb Abel Tasman coast for about two hours to Anchorage Bay.
 From Anchorage we water taxi back out to meet our vehicle at Kaiteriteri before delivering you back to your Lodge.

 Three landings – Mt Benson, Boulder Lake and Awaroa.